FarnoodID/UnityAnimalFeeding/README.md

    - Added a player character, three animals, and one food object to the scene.

 2. **User Input**:
-   - Created a `PlayerController` script to track user input for horizontal movement.
+   - Created a `ControlPlayer.cs` script to track user input for horizontal movement.
    - Used `Input.GetAxis("Horizontal")` to get user input and move the player left or right based on key presses.

 3. **Movement Logic**: